sbboard/graphQLfinal/README.md

 }
 ```
 Finds a move by id, then sets its base damage to 2.
 Returns the name of the move and the new damage.
+Your specific ID wont match the one in this example.
+You'll have to run a query to get the ID before updating.
 ## Delete Move
 ```
 mutation deleteMove{